-Option 26: Become an Affiliate
+26. Become an Affiliate

 Did you know you can make money recommending other peoples' products?
 If you build a following on a blog or social media account, you can earn a commission from recommending a product or service that you have tested and love.

 Do you love writing?
-Independent writers of all ages are writing stories or informational Ebooks on a variety of topics.
+Independent writers of all ages are writing stories or informational EBooks on a variety of topics.
 You can self-publish on Amazon or make your fictional story available on Wattpad where fans can choose to give money to you.
 This is where the book "The Kissing Booth," written by the teenage author Beth Reekles, first became popular, racking up around 19 million views!